Internal Summary

 The basic responsibility of a (core) topology type is to provide access to fields.
 The client machinery for task launches is backend-specific but not topology-specific; it uses a common interface specified by documentation-only example in core.hh.
 The interface also enables specializations to be defined; the core topology class template accepts the specialization as a template parameter (but neither inherits from the other as in the CRTP).

-By inheriting from specialization, a topology type is assigned an ID (for field registration), becomes non-constructible to prevent confusion with the core topology type, and gains several type aliases, several of which are meant for application code to use in preference to the formal names.
+By inheriting from specialization, a topology type gets some simple default options, becomes non-constructible to prevent confusion with the core topology type, and gains several type aliases, several of which are meant for application code to use in preference to the formal names.
 In turn, the topology type can specify index spaces, provide a factory function for coloring objects, extend the core access type, and supply other category-specific parameters, as also presented in core.hh.
 The coloring type, however, is defined by the category (independent of specialization).

 The unstructured topology is a useful example of the metaprogramming techniques used to define index spaces and fields that are parametrized by the policy.
 Its unit tests also provide examples of specializations.